Veterans Day closings, changes and activities

 Winston-Salem/Forsyth County schools will be closed.

-*Garbage collections: today and Wednesday will be on a regular schedule.
+Garbage collections: Today will be on a regular schedule.
 Thursday collections will be on Friday.
-Friday collections will be on Nov.
-15.
+Friday collections will be on Monday.

 There will be no change in recycling collections.

-Veterans Day activities*As part of its 250th anniversary the Salem Band will have a memorial service at 11 a.m.
-Nov.
-11 in the God’s Acre band meadow, near the Elberson Fine Arts Center at Salem Academy and College.
+Veterans Day activitiesAs part of its 250th anniversary, the Salem Band will have a memorial service at 11 a.m.
+Thursday in the God’s Acre band meadow, near the Elberson Fine Arts Center at Salem Academy and College.
 The concert will honor Salem Band’s history and musicians with liturgy and music.
 The concert is free and attendees should bring a lawn chair.
 Parking is available in the fine arts center parking lot.
 For more information, go to www.salemband.org.
 The rain date is Nov.
 12.